warmist/scripts/docs/uniform-unstick.rst

     Remove to-equip items from containers or other's inventories and place them on the ground, ready to be claimed.
 This is most useful when someone else is wearing/holding the required items.
+``--multi``
+    Attempt to fix issues with uniforms that allow multiple items per body part.